 Linked to the idea of freshness is how you find the beans stored in the store…

 If you notice beans for sale from large, open containers, you’re better off avoiding these.
-Air is one of the elements that degrades coffee beans so this is the last thing you want.
+Air is one of the elements that degrade coffee beans so this is the last thing you want.
 While this might sound petty, ignore this advice and you’ll end up with a weaker, tainted espresso rather than the eye-opening shot you were hoping for.

 Type of Drink